clojurephant/clojurephant/docs/faq.md

 ```

 Once your REPL starts, use `cider-connect` within Emacs to connect to the port listed in your Gradle output.

-## How do I use Figwheel?

-[Figwheel Main](https://github.com/bhauman/lein-figwheel/tree/master/figwheel-main) is included by default, if you apply the `dev.clojurephant.clojurescript` plugin.
-You'll automatically get Piggieback added to your nREPL to support CLJS repls and your `clojurescript.builds` configuration will be available in the REPL to let you start Figwheel.

-1. Start the REPL with `./gradlew clojureRepl` (or from your editor, if it supports Gradle).
-1. Connect to the REPL from your favorite editor (see the port in the output).
-1. Require the Figwheel helper ns: `(require '[dev.clojurephant.tools.figwheel :as fw])`
-1. Start your Figwheel build: `(fw/start "dev")`
-1. Figwheel should open your browser when its ready to connect.

-**NOTE:** Figwheel's docs will talk about `figwheel-main.edn` and `<build>.cljs.edn` files for configuration.
-These will probably work with your Gradle REPL, but they won't be known to Gradle when its other tasks run.
-Currently, we recommend configuring Figwheel in your `clojurescript.builds {}` options, though that can be a hassle when tuning build options during initial setup.

 ## How do I build Clojure code that depends on Java code?